backupbrew/switchbrew/Display services.md

 Command(s) from here are constantly used while displaying gfx.

+TransactParcel is used by 1.0.0 official user-processes, while starting with {unknown version} TransactParcelAuto is used instead.

 ### TransactParcel

 Takes a s32, an u32, a type-0x5 input buffer, a type-0x6 output buffer,